Beta particle: β+ decay (positron emission)

 Beta-plus decay can only happen inside nuclei when the absolute value of the binding energy of the daughter nucleus is greater than that of the parent nucleus, i.e., the daughter nucleus is a lower-energy state.

 Beta decay schemes

 The accompanying decay scheme diagram shows the beta decay of caesium-137.
-137Cs is noted for a characteristic gamma peak at 661 KeV, but this is actually emitted by the daughter radionuclide 137mBa.
+137Cs is noted for a characteristic gamma peak at 661 keV, but this is actually emitted by the daughter radionuclide 137mBa.
 The diagram shows the type and energy of the emitted radiation, its relative abundance, and the daughter nuclides after decay.

-Phosphorus-32 is a beta emitter widely used in medicine and has a short half-life of 14.29 days and decays into sulfur-32 by beta decay as shown in this nuclear equation:
+Phosphorus-32 is a beta emitter widely used in medicine.
+It has a short half-life of 14.29 days and decays into sulfur-32 by beta decay as shown in this nuclear equation: